Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ Gridworld](https://github.com/addy1997/Gridworld)

 The Gridworld package provides grid-based environments to help simulate the results for model-based reinforcement learning algorithms.
-Initial release supports single agent system only.
-Some features in this version of software have become obsolete.
-New features are being added in the software like windygrid environment.
+The initial release supports single agent system only.
+Some features in this version of the software have become obsolete.
+New features are being added to the software like windygrid environment.

 ### [ gym-adserve](https://github.com/falox/gym-adserver)

 An environment that implements a typical [multi-armed bandit scenario](https://en.wikipedia.org/wiki/Multi-armed_bandit) where an [ad server](https://en.wikipedia.org/wiki/Ad_serving) must select the best advertisement to be displayed in a web page.
-Some example agents are included: Random, epsilon-Greedy, Softmax, and UCB1.
+Some example agents included: Random, epsilon-Greedy, Softmax, and UCB1.

 ### [ gym-algorithmic](https://github.com/Rohan138/gym-algorithmic)